 - Use concrete statements; avoid passive voice.

-- Explain the significance of the security findings in the context of current threats and events.
+- Explain the significance of your findings in the context of current threats and recent events.

 - Put effort into making the report as brief as possible without omitting important and relevant contents.